PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 04:32:50
+Last updated: 2024-04-07 04:34:08
-Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun